 A 4 MB file will take 8 secs over a 4 Mbits/s link and 2 seconds over a 16 Mbits/s link. (see Bits and Bytes).

-The upload speed is measured by uploading a file from your PC to the test server and again measuring the time taken.
+The upload speed is measured by uploading a file from your PC to the test server on the Internet and again measuring the time taken.

-There are many online test tools you might want to try these:
+There are many online speed test tools you might want to try such as :